 - You are customarily engaged in an independently established business that provides work of the same nature as the work being performed.

 Not all independent contractor misclassification issues are resolved using the ABC test in California.
-Some use a different test.
+Some cases require a more open-ended approach that considers the totality of the circumstances.

-Under the ABC test, courts presume workers to be employees.
-It is up to the hiring entity or purported employer to prove these 3 factors.
-You are an independent contractor only if the company can prove all 3 prongs.
-If they cannot, you are an employee.3
+Under the ABC test, courts presume that workers are employees.
+It is up to the hiring entity or purported employer to prove these three factors.
+You are an independent contractor only if the company can prove all three prongs.
+If they cannot, you are an employee.2

 For example: A truck driver was an employee because the hiring entity required him to keep his truck clean, report to the dispatch center for assignments, and get prior approval before taking passengers.
 The hiring entity could also end the employment relationship if the driver was late, failed to contact dispatch, or violated the trucking company’s written policy.6